gohuang4/Go-Food-Me/Docs/journals/Howard-Yuan.md

 8/25/2022
 Figured out the null value issue, getting the optional fields to work for payments, bootstrap added to index 8/29/2022

+9/13/2022
+List page now properly showing cards in columns.
+Made each card link to their respective update pages.

+9/15/2022
+spent the whole day trying to pre-fill the update page input forms with the previous data so that you don't need to re-type the whole thing, and can instead just edit.
+Got the data to show, but it wouldn't allow any changes.
+Tried to style the css to be more in line with source material, but couldn't figure it out.
+I ended up giving up on everything, reverting back to how they were, and added a redirect to previous screen on update. that's it.